ai4er-cdt/SeaIceExtent/folder_structure.md

 JR

-Folder structure overview of the provided data directory
+Folder structure overview of the provided data directory.
+The level increases with depth in the folder structure.

 # Level 0: *iceExtent*

-## Contains:
+Contains:

 - *trainingImages* = our data.
 - *Antarctica_coastline* = I think this was included more to give context.